 General tips on visiting Munnar

-Munnar is quiet well connected through road way to Cochin, the capital of Kerala.
+Munnar is quiet well connected through road way to Cochin, Kerala.
 Cochin is well connected from rest of the world through train as well as air routes.
 The drive from Cochin to Munnar takes some 3 hours.
 But as said earlier, it is very beautiful and hence totally worth it.

 Munnar is also located quiet close to some other hill stations on western ghats like Kodaikanal.
 So, a road trip can be taken wherein you can hop from one of these hill stations to another.